claudijo/zmq-probe/README.md

   --id, -i        An identifier established by the Client that MUST contain a
                   String, Number, or NULL value if included.
 If it is not included it is assumed to be a notification.
+  --timeout, -t   Request timeout in ms. Defaults to 30000 ms           [number]
 ```